timetraveller-123/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, PharmHub will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.
 </div>

-### Adding allergies to a patient `[v1.2]`
-What it does: add/edit medication allergies of a patient.
-When editing allergies, the existing allergies of the person will be removed i.e adding of allergies is not cumulative.You can remove all the person’s tags by typing no/ without specifying any tags after it.

-Command format: add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [no/ALLERGY]…​

-OR

-edit INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [no/ALLERGY]…​

-*When editing allergies, the existing allergies of the person will be removed i.e adding of allergies is not cumulative.
-You can remove all the person’s allergies by typing no/ without specifying any allergies after it.

-Example commands: add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 no/paracetamol no/penicillin

-edit 1 n/Jane Doe no/aspirin

-Parameters: ALLERGY - A valid medication name

-Precise expected outputs when the command succeeds: Right screen shows the details of the updated patient with all the allergies added/edited
-Result display will show “[ALLERGY]... successfully added to patient”

-Precise expected output when the command fails:
-Result display will show “[ALLERGY]... is not a valid medication name”

 ### Viewing specific details of an order `[v1.2]`
 What it does: Displays a detailed version of an order to the right side of the screen when called for by command